Marine Corps Association: Origin

-Although the Marine Corps Association of today engages in various commercial activities and provides a number of services to its members, it is important to note and to remember that those who founded the association had no thought of any direct personal reward or material gain for themselves or for the association's members.
+Although the Marine Corps Association of today engages in various commercial activities and provides a number of services to its members, those who founded the association had no thought of any direct personal reward or material gain for themselves or for the association's members.
 This was made clear in the initial Constitution, which set forth the purposes of the association as follows:

 "The purposes for which the Association is formed are to disseminate knowledge of the military art and science among its members, and to provide for their professional advancement; to foster the spirit and preserve the traditions of the United States Marine Corps; to increase the efficiency thereof; and to further the interests of the military and naval services in all ways not inconsistent with the good of the general government."

 This statement of purposes, probably penned by Lejeune, has endured.
 It appears unchanged in the association's current articles of incorporation and by-baws.

 From 1915 to 1976 the commandant, who was president of the association, presided over its meetings and was responsible for supervising its activities.
 Since then the commandant has continued to be involved as the honorary president, and the assistant commandant has been elected president.
 The longstanding relationship with the active Marine Corps continues with the close ties and working relationships with Headquarters Marine Corps; which has characterized the association's operations since 1915 and will continue to be essential for the association's success in fulfilling its mission.

 The Marine Corps Association is a manifestation of the wisdom, initiative, dedication and loyalty of a corps of outstanding officers such as Waller, Karmany, Lejeune, Little and many others whose vision led the Marine Corps forward and resulted in its becoming a significant and respected element of the nation's armor.